datreeio/datree/internal/fixtures/regoDemo/README.md

 1. support rego with publish (not just with `--policy-config` flag)
 2. validate the rego configuration on publish
 3. support skip
-4. error handling for execution errors (a lot of work!)
+4. error handling for test execution errors (a lot of work!)
 5. think of more edge cases (technical/product)
 6. Refactors, cleanups, testing